tamiespinosa/Credit_Risk_Analysis/README.md

   * **Balanced Accuracy Score** - 78.85%.
   * **Confusion Matrix** -  71 accurately predicted high risk, 30 inaccurately preducted high risk
   * **Classification Report** -  3%  high risk prescicion, 70% recall, 6% f1 score.

+This model randomly undersamples the model (as opposed to the random forest model) and uses bootstrapping to generate a model.
+We also evaluated which of the feature had the most weight, as seen in Figure 16.

 <p align="center"> <img src="Resources/BalancedRandomForest/BalancedAccuracyScore.png" width ="30%" alt="BalancedAccuracyScore"> </p>
 <p align="center"> Figure 13: Balanced Random Forest Balanced Accuracy Score</p>